 On November 26, 2002, President Bush signed into law the Terrorism Risk Insurance Act of 2002 (the "Act").
-The Act, which takes immediate effect, serves as a financial backstop, enabling commercial insurers to provide affordable terrorism coverage to policyholders.
-It is expected to benefit businesses that were unable to obtain terrorism coverage after September 11, 2001.
-The following is a summary of the Act's key features.
+The Act, which took immediate effect, served as a financial backstop, enabling commercial insurers to provide affordable terrorism coverage to policyholders.
+It was scheduled to terminate in 2005, unless it was extended.
+In 2015, President Obama signed the Terrorism Risk Insurance Program Reauthorization Act of 2015 to extend the Terrorism Insurance Program and to revise the requirements of the program.
+The following is a summary of the orginal Act's key features and notations about any revisions from the 2015 Act.

 The Act renders all existing policy terrorism exclusions null and void, and requires all property and casualty insurers to offer policyholders terrorism insurance for two years (which, at the Treasury Secretary's discretion, may be extended an additional year).
 The terrorism coverage offered must not "materially differ from the terms, amounts, and other coverage limitations applicable to losses arising from events other than acts of terrorism."
 When offered, the terrorism coverage premium and the existence of the federal backstop must be clearly and conspicuously disclosed to policyholders.
 Act, §§103 & 105.